 6. Navigating the Institution (i.e. who can help PAs support your students in their project work)

-More specialized training sessions would follow, depending upon the needs of the instructor and the project they are envisioning.
+More specialized training sessions follow, depending upon the needs of the instructor and the project they are envisioning.
 PAs would, in consultation with their faculty member, choose these more customized training sessions to suit the particular project being developed.
 Each faculty member would complete a faculty inventory in advance, so that the training team could determine which special sessions would be needed.

 Here are some examples of some of the learning objectives, competencies and themes our training modules will cover: